MadeOfBees/JShutTheBox/README.md

 # JShutTheBox Version 1.0

-a simple javascript port of the game Shut The Box, made with materialUI and react.
+aAsimple javascript port of the classic game Shut The Box, made with materialUI and react.

 ## "Installation"/Instructions: